Venture-Miner/nfboost-backoffice/docs/dashboard/withdraw.md

 A withdrawal from the Admin wallet is to perform a crypto transfer transaction from the admin platform to an external address.

-For this transaction it is possible to define the fee that will be paid, thus also defining the speed of the "Transactions".
+For this transaction it is possible to define the fee that will be paid, thus also defining the speed of the transactions.

-To withdraw, click on the button above the "Smart Contract" topic.
+To withdraw, click on the button above the "Smart Contract".

 ![1](/img/contractsmart.png)